jennyballif/jennyballif.github.io/_posts/2021-03-11-chladni-plates.md

 *Tip: before cutting your balloon, inflate the balloon and let the air out a couple of times to stretch it out.
 The larger the balloon, the easier it will be to get it over the container.*
 <img src="https://i.imgur.com/riaJqSe.jpg" class="img-fluid" alt="A side view of a Chladni plate.">
+*You can use lots of different materials to build your Chladni plate.*

 Sprinkle salt over the top of the balloon.